JamesTLiu/whisperGUI/README.md

         ```
         * The above command assumes the whisperGUI repo is in the user's home directory.

-whisper (either through cmd line or whisper python package) uses CPU when a CUDA GPU is installed and either no preference for device is given or device=CUDA.
+whisper (either through cmd line or whisper python package) uses CPU when a CUDA GPU is installed and no option to use CPU is given.
 * Restart your computer.
 Sometimes the torch detects the GPU as unavailable for some reason.